 Orthodontic emergencies are usually rare and only very few of them requires immediate care.
-However, although most orthodontic emergencies are mostly not life threatening, they should not be taken lightly when they occur.
+However, although most aren't life threatening, they should not be taken lightly when they occur.
 It is important not to underestimate some orthodontic emergencies; they may be simple, but the injuries from such orthodontic emergencies can have impacts that can be long lasting.

 The following are the list of common orthodontic emergencies that your family dentist in Port Orchard thinks you should know.
 This will further acquaint you which emergencies require immediate attention and those that can simply be treated at home.

 If you experience any orthodontic emergency where you are in severe pain and discomfort, never hesitate to contact your local family dentist in Port Orchard by calling (360) 876-6388.